Nebulizers For Babies: How Do They Work?

 Image: Shutterstock

 A nebulizer is a device that converts liquid medicine into a fine mist that is inhaled and delivered across the respiratory system, to the lungs (1).
-It is used commonly for providing aerosol therapy to children.
+It is commonly used for providing aerosol therapy to children.

 The nebulizer has three basic components: an air compressor, a medicine cup, and a mouthpiece or a mask – used for infants.
 Add a few drops of the medicine into the medicine cup, turn on the air compressor, and place the mask on the baby’s face to deliver the medicine in the form of a mist that can be inhaled.